-Since our first trimester to do list post did so amazingly well, I figured it was time to start working on a second trimester to do list post.
+Since our first trimester to do list post did so amazingly well, I figured it was time to start working on a second trimester checklist and to do list post.
 So, let’s get started!

 Spread the word